DiegoHuertaD/diegoh/content/working_paper/Labor_Policy_Empirical/index.md

 ---
-title: "The Regressive Effects of Worker Protection: The Role of Financial Constraints"
+title: "The Regressive Effects of Worker Protection: The Role of Financial Constraints (Submitted)"

 # authors: